Networking Reception and Dinner: Tuesday, June 3, 6:00 PM

 Everyone has questions when it comes to what kind of glass to use when bottling their wine, or if they should even use glass at all.
 What’s the perfect formula when it comes to weight, spoilage, shelf appeal?
 How will consumers react to your choices?
 What do your choices in bottling and shipping mean for the overall carbon footprint of your winery?

-In this session, you will have the opportunity to see what your glass partner can offer you to set your product apart, and then hear from others in the industry about alternatives in packaging and shipping that you may want to consider.
+In this session, you will have the opportunity to hear from Dale DeVore, Director of Product Design for the Ardagh Group about what your glass partner can offer you to set your product apart, and then hear from Andrew Sauber, Sustainability Manager at O-I about alternatives in packaging and shipping that you may want to consider.
 This conversation is designed to help you know what questions to ask when exploring packaging options, while giving you the latest ideas and opening you up to new ways of thinking about current trends and what they really mean to you.

 Conversations that Matter: Fads, Trends and Ideas That Took Hold